noisebridge/rfid-access-control/software/earl/README.md

          via one relay contact.
        - (_Done_) Upstairs door.
 Reads RFID.
 If match, upstairs gate is opened via other relay contact.
-       - (_TBD_) In-space terminal (probably inside next to the door).
+       - (_Done_ (first version)) In-space terminal (probably inside next to the door).
 Has keypad, RFID reader and LCD display.
 Provides simple way to add new users, something like:
           1. show existing RFID card of 'deciding Noisebridge member'
           2. ask to add user
           3. present new RFID card.